Centralization and Stability in Formal Constitutions: Incorporating Common Value

 \section{Incorporating Common Value}

 We now present a simplified model, where the class of voting rules are a sequence of oligarchies $O_1, \ldots, O_n$.
 An oligarchy $O_i$ is composed of a set of $S_i$ voters with $|S_i| = i$, and $S_{i-1} \subset S_i$.
 The vote is decided by a majority of the set $S_i$, where a motion needs a strict majority to pass.
 This model is meant to study whether a dictatorship ($O_1$) would prefer to open up to an oligarchy ($O_i$ with $1 < i < n$) or a full democracy ($O_n$), and vice versa.
 We now specify the voters' utilities, which is the main point of divergence from the model presented in Section~\ref{sec:model}.
 The voter utility has two components, \textit{extractive} $E$ and \textit{participative} $P$, weighted by a parameter $0 \leq \lambda 1$ so that $u_j(O_i) = \lambda \cdot E_j(O_i) + (1-\lambda) \cdot P_j(O_i)$.
-The extractive component simply considers whether the voter is part of the oligarchy:
+The extractive component depends on whether the voter is part of the oligarchy, and if it is, it gets its relative part:

 For the participative part, we draw from the insight of the Condorcet Jury Theorem.
 We consider that there is a true state $s$, and voters have an i.i.d. signal with $p > \frac{1}{2}$ w.r.t. it.
-This means the voters' signal vector $v$ is drawn from the binomial distribution with parameter $p$.
+This means the overall number of successful prediction $k$ is drawn from the binomial distribution with parameter $p$ (formally, $Binomial(i,p)$ is the binomial distribution with $i$ attempts and success probability $p$).

 Thus,